tldr-pages/tldr/pages/common/dolt-blame.md

 # dolt blame

-> Displays commit information for each row of a Dolt table.
+> Display commit information for each row of a Dolt table.
 > More information: <https://docs.dolthub.com/cli-reference/cli#dolt-blame>.

 - Display the latest commit for each row of a table: